eclipse-sumo/sumo/docs/web/docs/Simulation/RoadCapacity.md

 - `netTimeHeadway = minGap / s + tau`
 - `grossTimeHeadway = (length + minGap) / s + tau`

-Due to length and minGap, the capacity of a road depends on it's speed limit (whereas the tau component is independent of speed).
+Due to length and minGap, the capacity of a road depends on its speed limit (whereas the tau component is independent of speed).
 At high road speeds, the tau component is the dominant factor whereas length and minGap dominate at low speeds.